 SANTIAGO Oct 11 A Chilean appeals court has

-suspended Pascua-Lama gold mine that alleges the
+suspended Pascua-Lama gold mine that says the

-the local population.
+of life for the local population.

 The country's Supreme Court and environmental regulator have